shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 git push origin main
 ```

-GitHub will automatically redeploy your site when you push changes.
+GitHub Actions will automatically redeploy your site when you push changes to the main branch.

+## Automatic Deployment Features

+- **GitHub Actions Workflow**: Located in `.github/workflows/deploy.yml`
+- **Automatic Triggers**: Deploys on every push to main branch
+- **Manual Deployment**: Can also be triggered manually from Actions tab
+- **Error Handling**: Comprehensive error messages and troubleshooting

 ## Troubleshooting